 Like NMES, transcutaneous electrical stimulation uses low-level electrical currents, but it targets the sensory nerves to reduce pain.

-- Pros: Prompts the brain to ignore pain for a short amount of time by sending a non-painful stimulus to the affected area.
+- Pros: Prompts the brain to ignore the pain for a short amount of time by sending a non-painful stimulus to the affected area.

 - Cons: Again, this type of dog physical therapy involves purchasing specialized equipment or a session with a professional.

 This type of canine physical therapy uses sound waves to prompt deep-tissue healing.
-It’s ideal for soft tissue injuries, chronic arthritis and conditions that limit joint motion.
+It’s ideal for soft tissue injuries, chronic arthritis, and conditions that limit joint motion.